jupyterhub/jupyterhub/docs/source/services.md

 You can use your own service management tools, such as docker or systemd, to manage JupyterHub services.
 These are not subprocesses of the Hub, and you must tell JupyterHub what API token the service is using to perform its API requests.
+Each service will need a unique API token because the Hub authenticates each API request, identifying the originating service or user.

 An example of an externally managed service with admin access and running its own web server: